Bee Friendly Plants

 Where To Buy Seeds

-Amazon is as good as place as any.
+Amazon is as good as place as any for seeds.
 I have done the hard work and selected seeds based on most bee-friendly and best-value.

 * The Royal Horticultural Society (RHS) book is the ”gardening bible”.